Warsaw Business Guide - logo

 At present, such complicated tumours as sarcomas may only be treated with a cooperation of all specialists.
 Each year, we treat over 550 new skin melanomas and over 300 new sarcomas; therefore, in case of sarcomas we cover app. one third of Polish population.
 We could treat a half of all cases but, unfortunately, patients often do not find their way to us.
 As to the most difficult orthopaedic surgeries with extensive bone reconstructions, we have two dedicated surgeons, dr med.
 Andrzej Pieńkowski and dr Tomasz Goryń; it is similar with the treatment of advanced sarcomas of retroperitoneal spaces, sometimes with vascular reconstructions – apart from me, it is dr med.
 Wirginiusz Dziewirski and dr med.
 Marcin Zdzienicki that have the greatest experience.
 We have a very good team of specialists in clinical oncology, including dr med.
 Tomasz Świtaj, dr Katarzyna Kozak, and dr med.
 Anna Czarnecka.
 I believe they are among the best professionals in combined treatment of sarcomas and melanomas in Europe.
 It is worth adding that dr med.
 Hanna Koseła-Paterczyk has been granted a 6-months’ grant and is working, at present, at The Royal Marsden Hospital in London, which is the leading oncological centre in the world.

-I.B.: What changes have been taking place recently in treating patients?
+S.: What changes have been taking place recently in treating patients?

 P.R.: With regard to treating melanomas, there has been a great progress in recent years.
 At present, our Department is aware of all significant clinical research done in the world, which means that all important research was also open in our site.
 Polish patients have an opportunity to receive the same treatment as that available in hospitals abroad.
 During the last six years, we have included app.
 500 patients in clinical research, also as a part of a adjuvant treatment or treatment of metastatic melanomas, and app. a half of them benefited from the therapy.
 It is a very high percentage as compared to what we could offer to our patients a few years earlier.
 Moreover, we cooperate closely with international units being members of the EORTC European Melanoma Group.
 In October this year, a meeting of Melanoma Group European Organisation for Research and Treatment of Cancer (EORTC) was held in our centre.
 This is the largest organization which associates units for non-commercial scientific and clinical research/trials.
 We are also the first centre in Poland which introduced a sentinel lymph node biopsy using a triple technique and chemotherapy in hyperthermic conditions using the technique of isolated limb perfusion for treatment of melanomas; however, in treatment of melanomas, we are most of all trying to have non-standard options for all stages of advancement.
 As a result, we obtain treatment results which are app. ten percent better than in other centres in Poland with regard to patient survival.
 We also keep a prospective database, where we have app. three thousand patients with melanoma who have been operated at our centre in recent years.
 Apart from that, we have received scientific grants from NCN and NCBiR.